As Team SG’s resident dad style-whisperer, there’s nothing I love more than helping a mature male styling client fall in love with clothes.

 It’s especially satisfying dealing in style for men over 50.

 Figuring out how to dress in your 50s (and beyond!) can feel like a challenge, but I’m here to tell you it’s totally doable.
-And since I cannot personally counsel every guy out there finding an AARP membership in waiting in his mailbox, the next best thing is this—a definitive guide to dressing for mature men.
+And since I cannot personally counsel every guy out there finding an AARP membership in his mailbox, the next best thing is this—a definitive guide to dressing for mature men.

 Now, if you’re new here, you might be wondering: Caroline, you’re a 29-year-old woman whose primary hobbies include watching Nordic crime shows and perfecting homemade macaroni and cheese.
 What could you possibly know about the style trials and tribulations of a man closing in on early retirement?